 This trip to San Francisco was one of redemption.
 My last experience was less than satisfactory.
 I didn’t care to come back.
-Seeing that my roommate is from Oakland, you can imagine that he found my indifference unacceptable.
+Seeing as my roommate is from Oakland, you can imagine that he found my indifference unacceptable.
 He wanted to show me his favorite places and revise my opinion.
-He had family to see and I had been meaning to catch up with friends who live there.
+He had family to see, and I had been meaning to catch up with friends who live there.
 Why not give it another shot?

-I have a confession to make: I have never seen the Golden Gate Bridge.
-To rectify the situation, my roommate and made the journey to Golden Gate Park.
+Upon leaving Green Apple, I confessed to my roommate that I had never seen the Golden Gate Bridge.
+We embraced our flexible itinerary and made an impromptu trek to Golden Gate Park.
 My excitement quickly deflated when I found the Golden Gate Bridge completely surrounded by fog.
-Despite the disappointment, I took a photo to remember the moment.
-To lift our spirits, my roommate and I grabbed a beer at The Beer Hall in downtown.
+Despite my disappointment, I took a photo to remember the moment.
+To lift our spirits, we grabbed a beer at The Beer Hall in downtown.
 Their cheese plate and stouts are amazing!
-Later, I had a very French dinner at Le P’tit Laurent with a few friends.
+Later, a few friends and I indulged in a classy French dinner at Le P’tit Laurent.

 My roommate and I were blessed with sunshine on the last day of our trip.
 We started the day by riding the cable cars up to North Beach.
 I finally saw the Golden Gate Bridge!
 To celebrate our accomplishment, we went tea tasting in Chinatown.
 It was entertaining to watch the shopkeeper converse with his clients.
 Who knew that there was so much to learn about tea?
-In the afternoon, we swapped stories with a good friend of mine at Philz Coffee.
+In the afternoon, we swapped stories with a mutual friend at Philz Coffee.
 That was the perfect way to end our vacation.

 Thank you, San Francisco, for redeeming my faith in your wonders.